Customers, Vendors, Items, Resources, and Employees

 Using Customer Templates

 You can create customer templates in Business Central to specify default values for customers.
-Excel Importer supports customer templates.
+Excellent Importer supports customer templates.
 You select the customer template as one of the fields in the field mapping.
 You can specify a constant value or include the customer template code in the import file.

 Settings

-Value | Description |
+| Setting Value | Description |

-Yes | Update existing records and add new records. |
+| Add | Only add new records. |

-No | Only add new records. |
+| Update/Add | Update existing records and add new records. |

 Vendors